New International Students

 Who receives bills from ONU?

-Becoming a part of the ONU community starts with access to ONU’s Self-Service Banner System.
-This is an online system that all ONU students use to check their email, pay their bills, apply for housing, see their course schedule, and more.
+Becoming a part of the ONU community starts by accessing ONU’s Self-Service Banner System.
+This is an online system that all ONU students use to check their email, pay their bills, apply for housing, view their course schedules and more.

-ONU International Admissions emailed you a letter with your ONU Username and Password – this is the information you need to open your Self-Service Banner account.
+ONU international admissions emailed you a letter with your ONU username and password; you need this information to open your Self-Service Banner account.

 - Type your ONU username and password in the boxes as instructed